The potential pitfalls of luxury vinyl flooring: Flooring Forensics - Aug/Sep 16

 In lesser quality LVT, the finish or wearlayer may create problems.
 If it’s too glossy, it will show scuff marks, and if the surface texture is too coarse, it can produce white marks.
 We’ve seen products in the field where the wood patterned surface has actually worn down to the white back.
 We’ve also found where there are different runs mixed in a box, resulting in variations in sheen, texture and shade.
 As a sample it might look good, and the sales story told about it might be great, but the product may actually be incapable of performing.
 You have to be very careful when choosing sourced material, and, again, many flooring producers sell LVT that they don’t necessarily make themselves.

 Another issue can be dimensional stability.
 We get all kinds of calls due to LVT shrinking.
-This can be an inherent problem with a product that is not annealed or not annealed properly—annealing is the process of heating and then slowly cooling to bind the layers, making the product strong and stable.
+This can be an inherent problem with a product that is not annealed or not annealed properly-annealing is the process of heating and then slowly cooling to bind the layers, making the product strong and stable.
 The edges of the product might also curl, or the product might dome (lift in the middle) so when walked on, it may make noise.
 The product may also delaminate, the top layer coming off, usually starting at a corner.
 In some cases, if you grasp the little lifted edge, you can actually peel the face off the material.
-These dimensional changes often get blamed on the installer, when, in fact, they are due to an imbalance in the product itself.
+These dimensional changes with LVT often get blamed on the installer, when, in fact, they are due to an imbalance in the product itself.

 LVT will also react to environmental conditions of hot and cold and even humidity.
 Just because it’s vinyl doesn’t mean that it won’t react to the same conditions as other flooring materials.
-Heat can make the material grow and expand; cold can make it contract and get brittle; and moisture in the air or from the substrate can cause the product to become unstable.
+Heat can make the material grow and expand; cold can make it contract and get brittle; and moisture in the air or from issues with the substrate can cause the product to become unstable.

 In addition to varying levels of product quality, another possible pitfall is sound transfer.
 While LVT doesn’t have the same issues as laminate flooring, or even ceramic and hardwood, it’s still louder than carpet-and LVT is often installed in areas traditionally covered with carpet.
 When installed in an apartment complex, the sound from an occupant moving around on a floor above can reverberate through the floor, down to the ceiling of the occupant below.
 To minimize this noise, an underlayment can be placed beneath the LVT, but that can impact performance-when furniture is placed on the flooring, it indents.
 So you’ve minimized the sound, but now have indented the vinyl permanently.
 The owner may have trouble renting the space if a potential tenant sees the dents and balks at the damaged flooring, but replacement after every move-out gets very expensive.